deeplearning4j/deeplearning4j/quickstart.md

 You should get an F1 score of about 0.66, which is good for a small dataset like Iris.
 For a line by line walkthrough of the example, please refer to our [Iris DBN tutorial](../iris-flower-dataset-tutorial.html).

 If you have trouble, the first thing you should check is your POM.xml file, which should [look like this](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/pom.xml).
-Please do not use the SNAPSHOT examples.

 ## Dependencies and Backends